Logo

 arrow

-Accessibility is one of the brand’s standout traits.
+Accessibility is one of the reasons many traders consider FBS.

-• Minimum deposit can start from $1 on certain entry-level accounts in many regions (including Nigeria), but it varies by account type, payment method, and local availability
+• Minimum deposit can start from $1 on certain entry-level accounts in many regions (including Nigeria), but this depends on account type, payment method, and local availability

 • New retail traders